theHostileNegotiator/KWBandage/PatchNotes.md

 	* Ion model will now refer to the base Skeleton (AUPACarrier_SKL) rather than it's own (AUPACarrierIon)
 4. Fighters use different textures when under Ion Storm
 	* Changed textures to match default
+#### Growth Stimulator
+1. When selecting structure, it will sometimes play the Growth Accelerator select sound instead of the Stimulator select sound.
+	* Removed Growth Accelerator sound effects which was due to the Stimulator inheriting the Accelerator and not removing sounds.
 #### Attenuated Forcefield
 1. Scrin and Reaper 17 do not share upgrade, despite cost and time is identical
 	* Reaper 17 units and upgrade refer to Scrin shields